wboote/ai-match-scene/README.md

 Capture the training images from your laptop camera and send over network to train model on server.

 Server also can "match" if the scene matches or not.

+use captureAndPostTrainingImages.sh and detectAnomoly.sh on the remote laptop to feed the camera photos to the server

+run MotionDetectionTrainer.py or predictWebServer.py on the server to train or do matching backend processing.

+TODO:
+  o requirements.txt
+  o fix the train gphoto2 to use first available device - it think the detect already does this